History of the Institute of Psychosynthesis, London

 In 1972, the most coherent training programme was being organised by the Psychosynthesis Institute in San Francisco.
 Psychosynthesis and how it was taught in this programme was a revelation.
 Here was a context which opened to depths of human suffering and traumas of the past and at the same time honoured the spiritual dimensions of human experience.
 What was particularly striking was the teaching methodology which combined experiential exercises designed to access unconscious emotional and mental material, with rigorous didactic teaching.
 It was the beginning of an extraordinary journey.

-Early in 1973 we met with Bill Ford Robertson in London who recommended that we travelled to San Francisco to attend the month-long Basic Training being offered by the Psychosynthesis institute.
+Early in 1973 we (Roger and Joan Evans) met with Bill Ford Robertson in London who recommended that we travelled to San Francisco to attend the month-long Basic Training being offered by the Psychosynthesis institute.
 This we did and were frankly blown away by the context of the work and by the depth of the psychospiritual journey that was possible.
-Immediately after
+Immediately after this training we offered to create a UK platform for psychosynthesis and we talked to Frank Hilton in New York, head of the Psychosynthesis Research Foundation (PRF) who asked us to go to Florence to meet with and consult with Roberto Assagioli.
+This we did 2 months after our training in San Francisco.

 Roberto was delighted that we were willing to build psychosynthesis in the UK and we spent time working with him in Florence creating a charter for the Institute in London.
-We published the below piece, agreed with Roberto in our first brochure:

-“We have consulted and worked with this group in London and today are in accord.
-The gist of our discussions are contained in this brochure which could be called, in a sense, the Charter of the Institute; of course subject to development and changes as should happen in every living organism, because I consider that each Institute or Centre of psychosynthesis is not an organisation in the formal sense of the world, but a living centre of light and radiation.
-The Institute is set up with the encouragement and support of Roberto Assagioli to provide in-depth experience in the principles and practice of psychosynthesis through courses, training programmes and publications for the lay and professional public.
+“The Institute is set up with the encouragement and support of Roberto Assagioli to provide in-depth experience in the principles and practice of psychosynthesis through courses, training programmes and publications for the lay and professional public.
 We are committed to a programme of research as to how the principles of psychosynthesis can be applied to different fields of expression.
 One of our major objectives is to support and encourage those who are taking initiatives in relation to their spiritual values in service of the larger community.”

-During our meetings with Roberto Assagioli during the 2 years before he died, he felt it would be more beneficial for us (Joan and Roger Evans) to train in San Francisco , which we did for the next three years, and also worked with him as often as we could.
+During our meetings with Roberto Assagioli during the 2 years before he died, he felt it would be more beneficial for us to train in San Francisco , which we did for the next three years, and also worked with him as often as we could.
 This we did until his death in 1974.
 In the United States, particularly in California, the mind was opening and the new paradigms in science were being explored.
 In Europe, the thinking around psychology was still more crystallised within scientific doctrines.

 We held our own first Basic Training in 1975 in the UK, with practitioners from the humanistic psychology field.
 This became the first part of a three-part training programme and our first ‘crop’ were graduated in 1978.
 Concurrent to the training programme in London in 1976, we started to deliver a programme in Holland comparable to the scale and size of that in the UK.
-This we continued over the next twelve years until we handed over to a group whom we had trained.
+This we continued over the next twelve years until we handed over to a group whom we had trained.Our professional training programme in psychosynthesis was a departure from the way the majority of humanistic psychology programmes were developing which was through a series of workshops.
+The Institute was one of the first groups to start a professional development programme.
+At the same time, we also started developing the professional ground for our counselling and psychotherapy training, becoming members of the Standing Conference for the Advancement of Counselling (SCAC), the forerunner of The British Association of Counselling.

 1976-1987